Ready to remodel your kitchen with kids?

 I met with only a couple of designers.
 From there, I made my final decision and moved forward with ease and trust that she had our kitchen renovation under control.

-This kitchen renovation may be a lot longer if you are using someone that doesn’t have a solid game plan from the get-go.
+This kitchen renovation may be a lot longer if you use someone who doesn’t have a solid game plan from the get-go.
 Go with who you think will be able to execute your kitchen renovation best.

+Keep in mind.
 You may have other workers entering your home when you are not there.
 You want to hire a contractor that will have trustworthy help.
-You want to know that you can not only trust your main designer, but also the painter, cabinet, and appliance installer as well.
+I like to know that you can trust your main designer and the painter, cabinet, and appliance installer as well.

 2. Leave your house.